 Perhaps you have a child who behaves impeccably at school, sits quietly in class, then comes home and acts out, kicking and screaming angrily.
-In my practise I have found this to be a common behaviour, but something you might be embarrassed to talk about.
+In my practise I have found this to be a common behaviour, but something you might be uncomfortable talking about.
 I know I was.

 I remember feeling very confused when my sweet, angelic 5 year old started to express herself in this way.
 This was many years ago now, but it started me on a journey of discovery that is still continuing, in an attempt to understand children’s learning and behavioural challenges, and the best way to address them.
 As a therapist I now know I was not alone, and have met many parents facing similar issues, but at the time, I thought I was the only struggling parent in the entire universe.